 The Fagel collection at the Library of Trinity College Dublin is one of the most important and largest still extant Dutch private libraries from the eighteenth century.
 The library was assembled as a working library by several generations of the Fagel family, of whom successive members held high offices in the Dutch Republic throughout the seventeenth and eighteenth century.
-Trinity College Dublin purchased the collection of books, pamphlets and maps as a whole in 1802.
+The collection of books, pamphlets and maps was purchased as a whole for Trinity College Dublin in 1802.

 The special nature of this collection, in terms of both its scope and condition, makes it an invaluable resource of primary material for research across a number of disciplines.
 To improve access to the collection for research and a general audience, a collaboration between the Library of Trinity College Dublin and the KB National Library of the Netherlands has been set up.
-This collaboration, which is made possible by the Dutch Ministry of Foreign Affairs (Ministerie van Buitenlandse Zaken) aims to catalogue all books and pamphlets of the Fagel Collection by late 2022.
+This collaboration, which is made possible by the Dutch Ministry of Foreign Affairs (Ministerie van Buitenlandse Zaken) is working to catalogue all books and pamphlets of the Fagel Collection.

 The Fagel Map Collection is one of the finest in the world, and unsurpassed in terms of quality and standard of preservation.
 It is the only extant contemporary collection of this size that was assembled as the material was published as opposed to retrospectively.
 There is little duplication in the collection; most items appear to have been acquired if they represented advancement in the knowledge of an area or concerning a recent event or discovery.
 Many items in the library are private printings, in that they were not made available to the public at large, and are very rare.